antipasta/WWW-JSON/README.md

 Then in your responses you can get at key1 directly by just doing $res->{key1}

+NOTE: This transform only occurs if no HTTP errors or decoding errors occurred.
+If we get back an HTTP error status it seems more useful to get back the entire decoded JSON blob

 ## authorization\_basic

 Accepts a hashref of basic HTTP auth credentials in the format { username => 'antipasta', password => 'hunter2' }